alexmathews89/meet/README.md

 This app will use serverless functions.
 These functions will be used to authenticate users and gather event data.
+This application was built using React.
 The meet app will be using AWS and Google OAuth.
+The meet application gathers event information from the Google calender and is live here: https://alexmathews89.github.io/meet/

 Show/Hide Event Details:
 As a user,